 When it comes to generational divides, unflattering stereotypes abound.
-Baby-boomers are Beatles-obsessed real-estate hogs; Gen Xers are vinyl-fetishing finger-waggers and millennials are entitled, avocado-munching whiners.
+Baby-boomers are Beatles-obsessed real-estate hogs; Gen Xers are vinyl-fetishing finger-waggers and millennials are entitled, smashed avocado-munching whiners.

 Highlighting generational differences is a great way for journalists to get clicks, but how accurately do these categories really describe us?
 And, for the so-called ‘millennials’, what are the real and perceived differences in choices, attitudes and behaviour from older generations?
 Many of the traditional markers of maturity – marriage, kids, home-ownership – are proving elusive, unattainable or undesirable for today’s under-40s.